muxanasov/ConesC/README.md

 Here you can find the dedicated translator for ConesC written in Java.
 Please note, that you also need [TinyOS](http://www.tinyos.net/) and a nesC toolchain for the translator to work properly.

 Please, read our [Getting Started](https://github.com/muxanasov/ConesC/wiki/Getting-Started) wiki page.

+If you want to know more, how to use ConesC in you project, plese, head on to [Basics of ConesC](https://github.com/muxanasov/ConesC/wiki/Basics-of-ConesC).